Bylaws for ARITH [PDF]

 Bylaw 1 (Composition and Duties of the Steering Committee)

-The Steering Committee of the IEEE Symposia on Computer Arithmetic consists of previous Program Chairs and General Chairs.
+The Steering Committee of the IEEE Symposia on Computer Arithmetic consists of previous Program Chairs.

-The Steering Committee elects a board consisting of three members, denoted the SC-Board in the following.
+The Steering Committee elects a board consisting of three members, denoted the SC-Board as follows.
+The SC-Board selects one of its members as chair who serves for one year.
 Each year one member is replaced on a rotational basis.

 The SC-Board is responsible for conducting the business of the Steering Committee, including organizing formal ballots on controversial points or otherwise as needed.

 A ballot can be requested by any Steering Committee member, and the result of the vote is binding.
-In the case of a tie, the SC-Board random selects a Steering Committee member and her/his vote breaks the tie.
+In the case of a tie, the SC-Board random selects a ballot that breaks the tie.

 The SC-Board calls a Steering Committee Meeting during the ARITH-N symposium and provides minutes of the meeting after the meeting.